carla-simulator/carla/Docs/adv_agents.md

 # CARLA Agents

 CARLA Agent scripts allow a vehicle to either follow a random, endless route or take the shortest route to a given destination.
 Agents obey traffic lights and react to other obstacles in the road.
 There are three agent types available.
-Parameters such as target speed, braking distance, overtaking behavior, tailgating behavior, and more can be modified.
+Parameters such as target speed, braking distance, tailgating behavior, and more can be modified.
 Actor classes can be modified or used as a base class to create custom agents according to the user's needs.

 - [__Overview of agent scripts__](#overview-of-agent-scripts)
     - [Planning and control](#planning-and-control)